The temporary maintenance of a particular configuration within a wider processual field.

 Contact

-Get in touch for exhibitions, collaborations or enquiries.
+Get in touch for exhibitions, collaborations, research, or enquiries.

 Email